 Overall, the current pledges would lead to lower global emissions compared to previous expectations.
 But further action will be required to keep average warming to below 2°C.

 Therefore, the Paris Agreement scheduled a review in 2018 to raise ambition.
 There will be another review in 2023 and further reviews every five years after that.

 Adapting to climate change

-The UNFCCC commits all Parties to formulate, implement, publish and update adaptation measures, as well as to cooperate on adaptation.
-It provides for a variety of support mechanisms for the implementation of adaptation measures in developing countries.
+The UNFCCC also commits all signatory nations to formulate, implement, publish and update adaptation measures, as well as to cooperate on adaptation.
+It also provides for a variety of support mechanisms for the implementation of adaptation measures in developing countries.